mEyob/Word2Vec/text.md

 	\label{fig:traintime}
 \end{figure*}

-\noindent\textbf{\emph{Concrete noun classification task.}} Here the task is to classify the set of given concrete nouns into two, three, and six clusters.
+\noindent\textbf{*Concrete noun classification task.}} Here the task is to classify the set of given concrete nouns into two, three, and six clusters.
 Classification accuracy at each level is given in Table 3.
 Recall that the two clusters are representing "natural" and "artifact".
 Thus, the model was able to correctly classify  $97.7 \%$ of the concrete into "natural" and "artifact", whereas the classification into "animal", "vegetable", and "artifact" is correctly done for $95.5 \%$ of the words.

 \subsection*{5.2 Models trained on the Wikipedia English corpus}
-As described in Section 4, two values are selected for each of the \emph{window size, down sampling, \emph{and} feature vectors (size)} parameters under both CBOW and Skip-gram.
+As described in Section 4, two values are selected for each of the *window size, down sampling, *and} feature vectors (size)} parameters under both CBOW and Skip-gram.
 This results in
 $16$ different parameter combinations.
 Below, we discuss the performance of each of these.

-\noindent\textbf{\emph{Training time.}} Figure 2 illustrates the training times pivoted around the architecture (CBOW or Skip-gram).
+\noindent\textbf{*Training time.}} Figure 2 illustrates the training times pivoted around the architecture (CBOW or Skip-gram).
 The Skip-gram models (irrespective of the other parameter values) roughly took four times longer training time.
 When it comes to the parameters, window size (Figure 2b) and feature vectors (Figure 2c) appear to have larger impact on training time than down sampling(Figure 2a).

-\noindent\textbf{\emph{Nearest neighbors.}} The large number of models makes it difficult to give a compact analysis of the nearest words data set.
+\noindent\textbf{*Nearest neighbors.}} The large number of models makes it difficult to give a compact analysis of the nearest words data set.
 However, a random visual check was performed to verify the sanity of the trained models.
 CSV files containing the nearest words of all the words for all the models are available and can be shared upon request.
 %Moreover, the top 5 nearest words of the first 40 words is given in Appendix A for the Skip-gram model with window size = 10, down sampling = 0.001 and feature vectors = 400.

-\noindent\textbf{\emph{Analogical reasoning.}} The performance of all 16 models on the google analogical reasoning task is shown in Table 4.
-Looking at the \emph{currency} column, one can quickly see that all the models consistently gave very poor performance (an order of magnitude poorer than the google embedding discussed in the previous section).
-Despite the significant amount of training time difference between the CBOW and Skip-gram models, they achieved equivalent performance in the analogical reasoning task, except for the \emph{capital-world} and \emph{city-in-state} sets, where the Skip-gram modes have a marginal edge over the CBOW.
+\noindent\textbf{*Analogical reasoning.}} The performance of all 16 models on the google analogical reasoning task is shown in Table 4.
+Looking at the *currency} column, one can quickly see that all the models consistently gave very poor performance (an order of magnitude poorer than the google embedding discussed in the previous section).
+Despite the significant amount of training time difference between the CBOW and Skip-gram models, they achieved equivalent performance in the analogical reasoning task, except for the *capital-world} and *city-in-state} sets, where the Skip-gram modes have a marginal edge over the CBOW.

 \begin{figure}
 	\centering